boliang-pinai/agi_house_hackathon/README.md

 ## 🧭 **About MCP Servers**

-Ghost Tweeter runs on top of [**MCP.so**](https://mcp.so) — a lightweight backend infrastructure layer that gives AI apps access to context, tools, and real-world data.
+Ghost Tweeter runs on top of MCP Server.

 > **"MCP Servers provide context, tools, and prompts to AI clients.
 They can expose data sources like files, documents, databases, and APIs."**